okkimus/Erlang_Poker/README.md

 # Erlang_Poker
-Code assigment for a uni course
+Code assigment for a uni course.
+Under construction.

+ATM can deal hands and rank them.